Atelier Kids Kindergarten

 - An urban gardening program to connect the children’s current learning at forest school to growing and gardening skills at our school.

-- Full day (7:30am – 6:00pm) and year-round programs (September – August with continuous March Break programming and Summer Programming).
+- Full day (8:00am – 5:30pm) and year-round programs (September – August with continuous March Break programming and Summer Programming).
 Offering increased opportunities for trips within the city and beyond.
-We require two professional development days per year (Easter Monday and Remembrance Day) for our educators to participate in, therefore, our centre is closed on these two days.
+We require three professional development days per year (Easter Monday, the Friday of Labour Day weekend and Remembrance Day) for our educators to participate in, therefore, our centre is closed on these three days.

 - Nutritious, delicious hot meals and snacks provided through our catering partner, Real Food for Real Kids.